talonhub/community/PRACTICES.md

 # Breaking Changes

-Consider discussing wether breaking changes are acceptable with maintainers before following these instructions.
+Consider discussing whether breaking changes are acceptable with maintainers before following these instructions.

 In general, document breaking changes in [Breaking Changes](./BREAKING_CHANGES.txt) including a description of what replaced the prior functionality.